kianenigma/kianenigma.github.io/src/site/notes/Posts/Tech/On Documenting polkadot-sdk.md

 ## Retrospective
 ### The Bad

-I would start by acknowledging that explaining `polkadot[/-sdk]` is hard.
+I will start by acknowledging that explaining `polkadot[/-sdk]` is hard.
+This is what I learned both from doing async documentation, and participating as a teacher in the [Polkadot Blockchain Academy](https://polkadot.network/development/blockchain-academy/).

 1. First, there is a lot of Web3 background knowledge that needs to be explained, or assumed.
 More troublesome, Polkadot itself is a unique Web3 system, and has lots of novel concepts: Origins, Extrinsic, Runtime, Runtime API, Forkless Runtime upgrades and its implications, Host Functions, Metadata, Dispatch, Core (Polkadot Core), Parachain.
 I am not even opening the jar of all XCM related concepts here.
 2. Rust is a difficult language, and the intricate way we decided to use it does not help.
 3. Moreover, the space moves fast.
-Look at the material around `polakdot-sdk` 2 years ago.
+Look at the material around `polkadot-sdk` 2 years ago.
 A lot of it is less and less relevant today.
 Heck, even the name `polkadot-sdk` was not around, we are still in the process of re-establishing `polkadot-sdk` as a replacement of `substrate`[^1].

 [^1]: I am of the opinion that we should stop using "*Substrate*" as a keyword, and use "*Polkadot SDK*" as much as possible instead.
 Substrate should not be used as a standalone term, and instead it is a part of Polkadot SDK.